How to Attract the Best Volunteers [And Keep Them]

 2. Decide How You Want to Recruit

 There are multiple methods you can use to recruit volunteers.
 Not every method will be suitable for your nonprofit.
-This is why Step 1 is important.
-When you know who you need to recruit and what they will be doing – the how gets much easier.
+This is why that first step is important.
+When you know who you need to recruit and what they will be doing – the how gets much easier!

 In addition to taking into account the jobs you need volunteers to do, also consider who could do those jobs best and who might be interested in the first place.
 Depending on your mission/field of work – you might attract volunteers from different demographics (e.g. Baby Boomers or Millennials).

-Decide how you want to promote the role(s): online portals, volunteer fairs, social media, radio.
+Decide how you want to promote the role(s): online portals, volunteer fairs, social media, email.
 This will depend on your demographic.
+Then it’s time to create your materials.

 2.1.
 Draft Your Recruitment Message